 Between May 1994 and February 1998, 1,079 infants were enrolled, including:

 - Healthy term infants

 - Preterm infants weighing less than 1,750 grams at birth

-- Siblings of babies who died from SIDS
+- Siblings of babies who died from sudden infant death syndrome (SIDS)

 - Infants who experienced an idiopathic apparent life-threatening event

 Findings from CHIME showed that cardiorespiratory events ( apnea, bradycardia, etc.) meeting conventional alarm thresholds were quite common, even in healthy term infants.
 However, more severe events were common only in preterm infants.
 Timing of these events suggested they were not likely to be immediate precursors to SIDS (JAMA, 2001; 285, 2199−2207).